-Do you ever feel stumped when looking for Gifts for your parents, the kids’ Grandparents, who already have everything that they need and can just go to the store & buy whatever they don’t have?
-Today I’m sharing 10 Meaningful Gift Ideas.
+Do you ever feel stumped when looking for gifts for YOUR parents (and gifts for your kids’ grandparents, who already have everything they want and need?

-Yesterday, I was talking to my mom and I said: “I think I’m going to write a post about gifts for Grandparents because it’s hard when I know that you already have everything you want. “
+I can remember talking to my mom when I said, “I think I’m going to write a post about gifts for Grandparents because it’s hard when I know that you already have everything you want. “

-My mom said: “Oh, Yes.
+My mom said, “Oh, Yes.
 I can remember thinking about it when you were little, too, with my parents.
-It’s hard because we just run to the store to get whatever it is that we need.
-We don’t need to wait for Christmas.
+It’s hard because we just run to the store to get whatever we need.
+We don’t need to wait for Christmas or special occasions.
 If we are out shopping and like something, we can buy it.”

-It can be hard to think of gifts for your parents or your in-laws.
+It can be hard to think of gifts for your parents or your gifts for in-laws.

 I know, because every year I try to think of ideas for gifts for them.

 Our mom and dad (both my husbands and my own) are so kind and generous with their gift-giving with our children, Mickey and myself, especially during the holiday season.

 I love to find meaningful gifts to give them in return (not an instant pot or a pressure cooker!).